AFellowSpeedrunner/SmolXP/README.md

-# Notice
-Development has been halted for a while and I'm just busy with other things at the moment.

 # TinyXP
 TinyXP is a compact version of Windows XP designed for use on low-performance computers or as a disposable operating system for testing purposes.
 Its small ISO and installation size make it suitable for use on older computers with limited resources.